 Brave Falkirk youngster to receive Pride of Scotland Award

-A schoolboy from the Falkirk area who has been battling to survive since birth – undergoing pioneering heart transplant surgery – will have his bravery and fighting spirit rewarded tonight.
+A schoolboy from the Falkirk area who has been battling to survive since birth – undergoing pioneering heart transplant surgery – will have his bravery and fighting spirit rewarded on television tomorrow night.

 Aaron Hunter (10), from Bo’ness, was born with hypo-plastic left heart syndrome, meaning he had only half a heart.

 He will be named as the Child of Courage winner at the Pride of Scotland Awards, an event which honours the nation’s unsung heroes.

 The awards, which will be broadcast on STV on tomorrow night, will be hosted by Kirsty Gallacher and Nicky Campbell.

 Child of courage Aaron underwent his first life-saving surgery just hours after he was born.
 Further major surgery followed, but an operation when he was three failed and he suffered a stroke that left him partially paralysed.
 He was in intensive care for five months.

 Doctors said he was unlikely to survive beyond another year, and even after he passed that milestone, it was feared he would be one of the 25 per cent of children on the transplant list who die before a new heart can be found.

 However, in 2018 a suitable heart was found for Aaron, but there was a difficult choice for his family to make.